-Pfenning Elementary Statistics: Looking at the Big Picture (c)2011 Brooks/Cole, Cengage Learning, STUDENT edition.
+Pfenning Elementary Statistics: Looking at the Big Picture (c)2011 Brooks/Cole, Cengage Learning, STUDENT edition, sold royalty-free at the University of Pittsburgh Book Center.
 Note that the looseleaf version is an option, as is eBook rental.
+Do not use the Instructor Edition.
 If you'd like to consult other statistics books for reference, ask me in office hours.
 A calculator (any kind) is needed.

 Homework,computer lab problems, quizzes, two midterms, and a comprehensive final exam.

 90-105% A; 80-89% B; etc. Plusses are assigned to the students at the top of each grade range and minuses to the students at the bottom.
 None of us can know in advance if an individual student will be a "borderline case"; completing all the assignments throughout the semester can help you to optimize your chances for the best possible grade; no late homeworks will be accepted.